WingsDao/ABI/README.md

 - *shortBlurb* - short description of project, string.
 Maximum 140 characters.
 - *story* - description of project in [Delta](https://github.com/quilljs/delta) format (see the example below).
 - *category* - id of category (see Categories below).
+- *forecastingCurrency* - id of forecasting currency (0: ETH, 1: USD, 2: EUR).
+- *customContract* - whether project will use custom contract or not.
 - *gallery* - gallery description of project.
 - _gallery/*/contentType_ - type of content.
 Options: video, image, logo, terms.
 - *gallery/video/content/videoId* -  id of video from video hosting.